Bagasady/KeepstockJawara/README.md

 # KeepStock Jawara Inventory System

-## Deployment Guide for cPanel Hosting
+## Deployment Guide for cPanel with Git Version Control

 ### Prerequisites
 - cPanel hosting account with:
+  - Git Version Control feature enabled
   - Node.js support (version 18 or higher)
   - MySQL database
   - PHP 8.0 or higher
 - Domain or subdomain where you want to deploy
-- FTP access credentials
+- Git installed on your local machine

 ### Step 1: Database Setup